-Black Hat SEO: A method to improve page rankings by using tactics which are against search engine guidelines.
+Black Hat SEO: A method to improve page rankings by using tactics that are against search engine guidelines.
 These tactics create content that is meant to manipulate the search engine and tends to ignore the human audience and their experience.
 They include keyword stuffing, cloaking, using paid links, doorway pages, over-optimization, hidden text, and much more.

 Blog: A publication of content, sorted in chronological order, with the most recent content appearing at the top.
-The content reflects personal or corporate interests, and can be written by an individual or a group of contributors.
+The content reflects personal or corporate interests and can be written by an individual or a group of contributors.
 Blogs were originally called web logs or weblogs.
 However, as “web log” can also mean a server’s log files, the term was confusing.
-To avoid this confusion, the abbreviation “blog” was coined, and became the common term.
+To avoid this confusion, the abbreviation “blog” was coined and became the common term.

 Bookmark: A link to a website saved for later reference in your web browser or computer.
 Social bookmarking sites (example: Delicious.com) let users share websites they like with each other.
 Having links to your site in social bookmarking sites is a sign to crawlers that your website content is interesting to people.

 Bounce Rate: A metric that shows how many visitors came to your website and then left without performing any actions or browsing any of your other pages.
-A rule of thumb is the lower bounce rate the better.
-Having a high bounce rate (over 70%) is a cause for concern and can be caused by many different issues like slow page load, low-quality content, unresponsive landing page, using too many ads, your visitors not finding your page relevant for the keywords they used etc.
+A rule of thumb is the lower the bounce rate the better.
+Having a high bounce rate (over 70%) is a cause for concern and can be caused by many different issues like slow page load, low-quality content, unresponsive landing page, using too many ads, your visitors not finding your page relevant for the keywords they used, etc.